kaushalvivek/kaushalvivek.github.io/_posts/2017-11-12-ecell-website.markdown

 ---
+title:  "Entrepreneurship Cell Website"
 layout: post
-comments: true
-title:  Entrepreneurship Cell Website
-date:   2017-11-12 10:40:20 +0530
+date:   2017-11-12 10:40
+image: /assets/images/ecell.jpg
+headerImage: true
+tags:
+- Web Development
+- WebApp
+- Python
+category: projects
+projects: true
+author: vivekkaushal
 description: Official Website of the Entrepreneurship Cell, IIIT Hyderabad
-image: /img/ecell.jpg
-tags: [Code]
-author: Vivek Kaushal
 ---
 In the November of 2016, when I was first asked to work on a new website for the Entrepreneurship Cell, it was a challenging project.
 I had never created a complete website, equipped with a functional backend before, and spearheading a project like this one, while being in my first year was intimidating.